Shewiiii/Ugoku-bot/README.md

 ## To do:

 - Finish the music player:
-  - Add the possibility to add an entire album in queue (/vc play).
   - Add the possibility to play any uploaded file (for Yuuka-chan ~)
-  - Do not download all the playlist before playing the first song
-  - ..
+  - Add a loop feature
   - Improve queue design, add markdowns.
+  - ...
 - Add download modes (eg. upload songs one by one for albums/playlists).
-- Add the ability to /vc play an entire playlist/album at once.

 ## Known bugs: